xavierchia/xavierchia.github.io/_posts/2020-07-21-hyperspace.md

 {:.centered}
 ![](/images/humble_vs_startup_strategy.svg)

-Next, let's talk about the pros and cons of physical products, software products, and info products.
+Next, let's talk about the pros and cons of physical products, software products, and content products.

-## Physical product vs . a software product vs. info product
+## Physical product vs . a software product vs. content product

-Oversimplifying a bit, we can say that physical products have the highest barrier of entry while info products have the lowest and software products are located somewhere in-between.
+Oversimplifying a bit, we can say that physical products have the highest barrier of entry while content products have the lowest and software products are located somewhere in-between.

-For a physical product, you not only need to create the product but also find a supplier, order samples, and handle the shipping processes [etc.](http://etc.In) In contrast, an info product only needs to be created and published.
+For a physical product, you not only need to create the product but also find a supplier, order samples, and handle the shipping processes [etc.](http://etc.In) In contrast, a content product only needs to be created and published.

 While a low barrier of entry means that it'll be easier for you to create your product, this will also be true for competitors and hence it's much harder to stand out.
 To use the example for above again, it's certainly much harder to get anyone interested in yet another book about productivity while a physical productivity system will get many people excited.

-Another important point you should consider is that physical products require the most initial investment, while info products don't require any and software products typically only a little.
+Another important point you should consider is that physical products require the most initial investment, while content products don't require any and software products typically only a little.
 It should be noted, however, that nowadays, thanks to platforms like Kickstarter, you can minimize your risk substantially.

-Since it has become quite hard to get anyone excited about an info product (the golden days of ClickBank are long over), this option is only really promising if you already have a sizeable audience (e.g. a large following on social media platforms or an email list.)
+Since it has become quite hard to get anyone excited about a content product (the golden days of ClickBank are long over), this option is only really promising if you already have a sizeable audience (e.g. a large following on social media platforms or an email list.)
 Moreover, as a beginner it's probably not wise to start with something as risky as a physical product.
 Most physical products require too much handholding anyway.

 Hence, for most humble entrepreneurs the best option is to start with a software product.
 This is, of course, a huge category and, as we've discussed in the previous section, there are many different kinds of software products you can build.

-However, you certainly shouldn't discard info product completely.
+However, you certainly shouldn't discard content product completely.
 While the chances that you'll make a substantial amount of money selling one are slim, it's still a great way to get your feet wet.
-Info products can be published quickly and require close to zero handholding once they're published.
+Content products can be published quickly and require close to zero handholding once they're published.
 This allows you to spend your time learning essential skills such as sales without being distracted by things customer support and bug fixing.

 Next, let's talk about whether you should build your product from scratch or try to buy an existing asset.